Dan the Man

-Dan the Man is a 2015 mobile platform beat-'em up video game developed and published by Halfbrick Studios in partnership with Studio JOHO.
+Dan the Man, commonly abbreviated as DTM, is a 2015 mobile platform beat-'em up video game developed and published by Halfbrick Studios in partnership with Studio JOHO.
 Based on a web series of the same name, it was released for the iOS and Android.

 Gameplay

 Dan the Man is a 2D platformer beat-'em up game, where the players have to complete sets of levels in worlds.
 The player must traverse worlds with themes such as a grassy village, the sewers, but primarily of a kingdom.
 The player is shown a world map which lets them access levels and bonus levels.
 Normal levels have the player complete a series of platforming and combat challenges, where the game is interrupted by fight sequences in certain areas where the player is forced to defeat groups of enemies to continue.
 There are some secrets within levels which reward the player for finding them.
 There are shops scattered around levels where the player can purchase items to help them at any time using coins (the in-game currency).

 Normal levels contain a boss fight if they are the last level of the world.

 Bonus levels have the player fight groups of enemies with little platforming inside of an arena, where the player goes on to the next round of enemies.
 These levels usually have 3 rounds of enemy battles, where the player has intermissions in between in all of them to buy items and power-ups to aid in battle.
 If the player is defeated or runs out of time (which they can get from defeating enemies and destroying objects), they lose.
 If the player is defeated for the first time in any normal level, they can watch an advertisement to get a Revival Potion, which revives the player from the exact place they were defeated (the player won't have to watch an advertisement if they pay a micro transaction).

 When completing the Main Story for the first time, the player unlocks Hard Mode, where enemies are much stronger, faster and have more health; the player also doesn't have their Revival Potion.

 The player can find ranged weapons in levels, which can be upgraded to increase their damage and effectiveness in the character menu.
 As of version 1.1.6, weapons last only until the end of the level and no longer carry over to the next level.

 When the player completes a level after the first world, the player has to wait for a certain number of time (examples include 6 hours, 12 hours, and 24 hours) before being able to play the next level (this can be bypassed with micro transactions or by watching an advertisement).
 Bonus levels are unlocked after beating certain levels and require no wait time to access.

 There are two DLC worlds the player can buy, which are Frosty Plains and Fright Zone.
 Both come with more levels with more enemies and art.